-12. Risk Analysis
+15.Risk Analysis

 Risk Likelihood Impact Mitigating actions Public speaking at committee provides direct democratic engagement with the council's planning processes.
-However, Planning Committee's primary purpose is to determine 2 2 Uttlesford District Council's public speaking protocol is extremely generous in comparison to other local authorities, and the public can engage with the planning process via the public consultation that takes place for each application.
-If, for instance, the number business in accordance with the council's policies and the NPPF.
-There is some concern that public speaking occupies a significant amount of time at committee, which is not necessarily conducive to the decision making process. of speakers was reduced to 5 (plus non-committee member, parish or town representative and applicant), there still would be up to 20 minutes of speaking time for individual members of the public to address committee. -- --
+However, Planning Committee's primary purpose is to determine business in accordance with the council's policies and the NPPF.
+There is some concern that public speaking occupies a significant amount of time at committee, which is not necessarily conducive to the decision making process.
+2 2 Uttlesford District Council's public speaking protocol is extremely generous in comparison to other local authorities, often resulting in repetition of points.
+The public can engage with the planning process via the public consultation that takes place for each application.
+Setting out an overall maximum amount of speaking time per planning application would improve the efficiency of meetings and serve to avoid repetition of points.